Enriques surfaces with normal K3-like coverings: K3-like coverings with rational double points

 \begin{definition} \mylabel{mutations} In the preceding situation, we say that $X'\leftarrow S\rightarrow X$ is a \emph{mutation} if the conditions \mref{Semistable}--\mref{Other} on the vertical negative-definite curves $E,E'\subset S$ holds for all closed points $a\in\PP^1$.
 A mutation is a \emph{good mutation} if in addition there is a horizontal Cartier divisor $F\subset X$ that is an elliptic curve. \end{definition}

 Good mutations lead to the desired flops:

 \begin{proposition} \mylabel{mutations K3-like coverings} Suppose $X'\leftarrow S\ra X$ is a good mutation of the Frobenius pullback $X'=J^\fpb$.
 Then the normal surface $X$ is a K3-like covering with only rational singularities.
-The induced elliptic fibration $\varphi:Y\ra\PP^1$ on the simply-connected Enriques surface $Y=X/G$ has the same configuration of Kodaira types as the original rational elliptic surface $J\ra\PP^1$. \end{proposition}
+The induced elliptic fibration $\varphi:Y\ra\PP^1$ on the simply-connected Enriques surface $Y=X/G$ has the same configuration of Kodaira types as the original rational elliptic surface $J\ra\PP^1$.
+Furthermore, the induced fibration $f:X\ra\PP^1$ induces an inclusion $H^0(X,\Theta_{X/k})\subset H^0(\PP^1,\Theta_{\PP^1/k})$. \end{proposition}